Ogden Utah Temple 1972

 The site for the temple is a 10-acre (40,000 m2) lot called Tabernacle Square that the church had owned since the area was settled.
 At the time of construction, the Ogden Temple differed from temples built previously by the Church.
 The original design was very contemporary and the lot chosen is in downtown Ogden, surrounded by businesses and offices.
 Additionally, instead passing through multiple rooms for a single session, patrons would sit in a single room for the entire presentation.
 While this, in of itself was not a new idea for temples, the Ogden temple contained 6 such rooms, instead of 1 or 2.

 The Weber Stake Relief Society Building, completed in 1902, was located on the western portion of the block.
 It was deeded to the Weber County Daughters of the Utah Pioneers in 1926, who used it as a pioneer museum.
-In January 2012 it was moved approximately one block west to a lot donated by the City of Ogden.
-The move was to accommodate a new parking structure built as a part of the temple remodel.[34]“Museum History”Weber County DUP Museum.
+On 24 January 2012 it was moved approximately one block west to a lot donated by the City of Ogden.
+The move was to accommodate a new parking structure built as a part of the temple remodel.[38]“Museum History”Weber County DUP Museum.
 Retrieved 1 January 2015.

-The Miles Goodyear Cabin was located adjacent to the Weber Stake Relief Society Building as part of the pioneer museum from 1928 to late 2011, when it was moved to the new pioneer museum location.
+The Miles Goodyear Cabin was located adjacent to the Weber Stake Relief Society Building as part of the pioneer museum from 1928 to late 2011.
+On 24 January 2012 it was moved approximately one block west to a lot donated by the City of Ogden.

 The largest of the other structures to occupy the lot is the Ogden Tabernacle, constructed in 1956.
 The large tower on the north side of the building was removed in the 2010–14 renovation.